 - Jenny Mustard’s Blog and YouTube Channel;

 - and just today, James Altucher: Reinvent Yourself and Create the Future.

-These resources magically appeared in my hemisphere and they are just what I need.
+These resources fortuitously appeared in my hemisphere and they are just what I needed.

 3. Create More

 Create more output: Write more.
 Write everywhere.
 In my blog, journal, Day One Diary, try to vlog, and try new experiences!
 And get over my fear of putting out blog content.
 Also, reminding myself that getting work done is more important than making things perfect.
 “Don’t let perfect be the enemy of good”.

 4. Healthy Living – is always a top priority and is the backbone for all the things I do, I have to set this lifestyle in stone.

 I am super excited for 2017!
 Three of my kabarkadas are getting married 💖, my brother’s family is moving to Poland (hopefully, we’ll get to visit), I want to collaborate with other people, and Joey is going to dive into video tutorial projects and I want to pick up skills on that too!
 HOORAY!